Can you use your own coffee in Nespresso?

 Can you reuse Nespresso pods twice?

-Here’s a detailed guide on whether can you use Nespresso pods twice
+Here’s a detailed guide on whether can you use a Nespresso pod twice

 Does Nespresso use only coffee capsules

-Yeah, Nespresso is designed to only brew Espresso with coffee capsules.
+Yes, Nespresso machines can only work with coffee capsules.
 There is no mechanism for using coffee grounds in Nespresso.

-If you want to use coffee grounds anyways, you have to refillable coffee capsules as described in the article.
+If you want to use coffee grounds, you have to buy separate refillable coffee capsules as described in the article.

 Can you use other coffee pods in Nespresso?

-Yes, you can use 3rd party coffee capsules in Nespresso original line machines.
-However, you can’t use 3rd party capsules in Nespresso Vertuo line machines as they have a special barcode scanning system.
+Yes, you can use 3rd party Nespresso Compatible coffee capsules in original line machines.
+However, you can’t them in Nespresso Vertuo line machines as they have a special barcode scanning system.

 The important thing to note here is Nespresso machines only brew coffee with aluminum capsules designed specifically for Nespresso machines.
 You can’t use other coffee pods such as K cups in Nespresso.